mykobob/blog/_posts/2016-4-18-Life Complete.md

 I will begin studying for the final test.
 It's a big portion of my grade, so I don't want to mess that up.

+## Thoughts

+This week we really discussed OO design.
+I really enjoyed the lectures as they were conceptually stimulating.
+A lot of the discussion was more of "why" instead of "how."
+Explaining why a certain design is preferable to another is something that has to make sense and must be convincing for the other person.
+The reasons talked about in class were convincing and useful for convincing not only others but also myself that the design was sound.

 ## Recent Discovery

 In light of the recent breakthroughs of Convolutional Neural Networks, this [paper](http://arxiv.org/pdf/1412.1897v4.pdf) highlights some disadvantages of these CNNs and how they can be TOO good at locating features that aren't actually there.